Using Loreline with Godot

 Loading a script

-Get the shared Loreline instance, then call loreline.parse() with the resource path to your .lor file:
+Get the shared Loreline instance, then await loreline.parse() with the resource path to your .lor file:

 var loreline: Loreline = Loreline.shared()